latheon-network/Latheon/STATUS.md

 Not implemented today — this is a direction, not something running yet:

-- **Framework: actively being evaluated.** A ZK-native framework with a dedicated compliance-oriented chain offering (matching our banking/institutional target segment) remains the leading candidate on paper — but we're gaining direct, hands-on experience in other ecosystems (including Arbitrum's builder programs) before naming a final choice publicly.
+- **Framework: actively being evaluated.** A ZK-native framework with a dedicated compliance-oriented chain offering (matching our banking/institutional target segment) remains the leading candidate on paper — but we're gaining direct, hands-on experience in other ecosystems before naming a final choice publicly.
+Concretely: our full V4 stack is now deployed and confirmed working end-to-end on Arbitrum Sepolia (via Arbitrum's Singapore Buildathon), not just described as a future plan — see §3 above.
 - **Deployment path:** a managed Rollup-as-a-Service provider, regardless of framework — self-hosting requires infrastructure (some frameworks' prover nodes need a documented 96-core/740GB server) well beyond solo-founder scale.
 - **Mode:** rollup vs. validium is typically the first, hardest-to-reverse decision a given framework requires — to be settled once the framework itself is.
 - **Gas token: LTH** — holds regardless of framework.